-- Improve the practice's systems for assessing, monitoring and mitigating the risks arising from the use of latex. - Improve the practice protocols regarding auditing patient dental care records, antimicrobial prescribing and X-rays to enable the practice to drive improvement.
+- Improve the practice's systems for assessing, monitoring and mitigating the various risks arising from the undertaking of the regulated activities.
+In particular, risk assessments should reflect the current protocols at the practice and be consistently adhered to by staff.
+For example, relating to the risks from latex, dental sharps and when staff worked alone. - Improve the practice protocols regarding auditing patient dental care records, antimicrobial prescribing and X-rays to enable the practice to drive improvement.